Showing books by Joanna Trollope

 This beautiful softcover edition is in fine condition, with no marks or tears and only minimal shelf wear.
 The pages are tight, appear unread, and the book is tight, square, and unmarked.

-This beautiful first American edition, first printing, is in fine condition.
-The pages are clean, crisp, and unmarked, remaining tight and square in their binding.
-The white cloth boards are well-preserved, with bright gilt lettering along the spine, and the dust jacket is unmarked.
+This beautiful first printing is in fine condition.
+The pages are clean, crisp, and unmarked; the binding is tight and square.
+The white boards are well-preserved, with gilt lettering along the spine, and the dust jacket is unmarked.
 Girl from the South centers on Gillon Stokes, a young woman from Charleston, South Carolina, who feels out of place in her traditional, conservative family and Southern society.
 When she travels to London to escape her routine, she encounters a group of friends with different perspectives on life and relationships.
 Trollope’s signature understated, elegant writing style was praised for making the book an easy, engaging read.

-This like-new edition is in near fine condition.
-The pages are tight, clean, and appear unread; the binding is tight, square, and unmarked.
-The dust jacket is clean, with white cloth boards and red lettering on the spine.
+This beautiful edition is in fine condition.
+The pages are tight, clean, and appear unread; the binding is tight, square, and unmarked, with white boards and red lettering on the spine.
+The dust jacket is clean.
 In Other People’s Children, Joanna Trollope offers a perceptive and empathetic exploration of modern family life, particularly the emotional complexities of remarriage and stepfamilies.
 Known for her keen insight into human relationships, Trollope delivers a realistic and resonant portrayal of blended families.